-BALLY KEAL VINEYARDS, LLC v.
-GRAYBAR ELECTRIC COMPANY, INC. ...
+Bally Keal Vineyards, LLC v.
+Graybar Electric Company, Inc. ...

 Attorneys at Gibbs Giden Locher Turner Senet & Wittbrodt on Tuesday removed a breach-of-contract lawsuit against Graybar Electric, a privately owned distributor of industrial supplies headquartered in Missouri, to California Northern District Court.
-The suit, concerning an agreement to install a 1600-amp switchgear, was filed by Steyer Lowenthal Boodrookas Alvarez & Smith on behalf of Bally Keal Vineyards.
-The case is 3:22-cv-05503, Bally Keal Vineyards, LLC v.
+The complaint, filed by Steyer Lowenthal Boodrookas Alvarez & Smith on behalf of Bally Keal Vineyards, accuses the defendant of failing to properly deliver a Switchgear that the plaintiff needed to adequately power its property.
+The case is 4:22-cv-05503, Bally Keal Vineyards, LLC v.
 Graybar Electric Company, Inc.

 Wholesalers